Rights of First Refusal on French Property

 - They may not wish to sell at the present time, possibly for tax reasons;

 - The land or property may be tenanted by a third party.

 Should the seller place the property on the market and obtain a contract for purchase from a third party, they would be obliged to offer the property to the beneficiary before finalising the sale on the same terms.
 The agreement grants no preferential terms on price, unless it is contained in the contract.

-Of course, the beneficiary may waive or disclaim the preferential right granted to them by the agreement at any time, effectively extinguishing it and releasing the seller to contract with another purchaser of their choosing.
+Of course, the beneficiary may waive or disclaim the preferential right granted to them by the agreement at any time, effectively ending it and releasing the seller to contract with another purchaser of their choosing.

 Terms of Pacte de Préférence

-Accordingly, particular issues that need consideration are:
+Particular issues that need consideration are: